IZUKUSMAS/IZUKUSMAS/README.md

 c+h is fine

-i like fnaf, MHA, RE, DT, random roblox games,
+i like fnaf, MHA, RE, DT,